saucepan14/TPMSecuredArch/README.md

 # TPM Secured Arch

 This repo contains various files used in Arch Linux root partition to be securely encrypted and unlocked without requiring a password.
-It uses a luks based encryption and adds a systemd unit to the initramfs to get the key from the tpm.
+It uses a luks based encryption and adds a systemd unit to the initramfs to get the key from the TPM.
 This page assumes you have installed Arch before and are comforartable installing it on your own.
-It also assumes you have a tpm in your machine, you have access to controlling secure boot keys and you can boot with UEFI mode as I am only using UEFI for this.
+It also assumes you have a TPM in your machine, you have access to controlling secure boot keys and you can boot with UEFI mode as I am only using UEFI for this.
 I am also booting directly to an EFI file and am not using a boot loader, if you are using one you are kind of own your own I have not tested using a boot loader with secure boot but I do not feel that it is impossible to use a boot loader and have secure boot verifiy signed images.

 ## Important notes to consider

 Most of the shell is not mine I have modified parts of shell from other people in order to fit my needs, however I will have a list of sources of where I got code from in the further reading section.
 I have only tested this with arch linux, while I wish to explose implamenting this in other distro (Namely Debian based distros) I do not have the time to test every distro I would like.
 Should you get a setup like this working on another distro I would like to add a link to your own git repo or to add how you did it and of course give you credit.
 There are 3 packages you will need for this (along with their dependencies) they are tpm2-tools, sbsign, python3 and efitools.
 Also of note is that in the current process the guide will go through I belive it is possible to intercept the keyfile if someone was sniffing the TPM bus when the keyfile is given out.
 A way around this would be to use an HMAC session with the TPM so the communication would be encrypted or to require a pin on top of having correct pcrs values in order to relase the key.
 I will work on getting around to implenting the latter at some point but given that it would require specialized tools I do not consider this but an extremely important issue but I still consider it to be an important one to be aware of.

 ## Creating an encrypted root and swap partition